 ahaha pleased i can help, ask away ! or email me if you prefer at email@example.com

-Anonymous asked: Hey I love your blog, I just got offered a place at de monfort for the contour fashion im worried though that ill be behind because I lack the skills in construction, did yous get taught this ?? please help :)
+Anonymous said: Hey I love your blog, I just got offered a place at de monfort for the contour fashion im worried though that ill be behind because I lack the skills in construction, did yous get taught this ?? please help :)

 hey ! congratulations on your offer, bet you’re so happy !